Ranking with Confidence for Large Scale Comparison Data: Introduction

 Furthermore, the labels can be obtained from one single assessor or from several annotators.
 The latter is useful as in a lot of cases it is impractical or even impossible to get all comparisons from a single annotator.
 This motivates tools such as the Amazon Mechanical Turk, where large sets of pairwise comparisons from different annotators can be obtained at a low cost.
-This, however, brings new challenges: different annotators will classify the same pair with different labels (either because it is a subjective comparison or there are inevitable assessment errors), entailing that the labels are subject to noise.
-This gives rise to the so-called \textit{rank aggregation} problem, where we are presented with several rankings of the same items and aim at building a unique one.
+However, this introduces new challenges, as annotators may assign different labels to the same pair (either because it is a subjective comparison or there are inevitable assessment errors), resulting in noisy labels.
+This leads to the so-called \textit{rank aggregation} problem, where we are presented with several rankings of the same items and aim at building a unique one.